ga4gh/vrs/schema/vrs/def/DerivativeMolecule.rst

 **Computational Definition**

-The "Derivative Sequence" data class is a structure for describing a derivate sequence composed from multiple sequence adjacencies.
+A molecule derived from segments of multiple adjoined molecular sequences, typically resulting from structural variation.

 **Information Model**

-Some DerivativeSequence attributes are inherited from :ref:`Variation`.
+Some DerivativeMolecule attributes are inherited from :ref:`Variation`.

 .. list-table::
    :class: clean-wrap